premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

-45.What will be the Output for the following table.
+45.What is the Output for the following table?

 Let's take a Product table consisting of the following records and delete a single record from the given table below.